 Recent Successes and Current Challenges

 Research shows that 80% of students with disabilities who leave school without a job in place fail to achieve integrated employment as an adult.
 People with disabilities who don’t have a stable support system are less to retain their job after placement.
-The state continues to cut funding, so new supports are needed to help clients find jobs; as well as to keep the jobs secure long-term.
+The state continues to adjust how funding is calculated, so new supports are needed to help clients find jobs; as well as to keep the jobs secure long-term.
 People with complex disabilities are often the first to be cut because they are considered to be the least employable.
 With natural, unpaid, and paid supports, everyone can work and contribute.
 The challenge is to find and bring together the resources so that no one is left behind.